Why and how to reduce salt intake in your diet?

 The average UK adult eats just over 8g a day, according to the NHS.
 Although we need a bit of sodium to keep our body fluids at the right concentration, too much can cause our blood pressure to increase, which over time may damage our arteries and can lead to coronary heart disease.

-How can I reduce my intake?
+How to reduce salt intake?

-One simple method to immediately reduce our salt intake is to stop adding it to any food as we cook or eat.
+One simple method to immediately reduce our salt intake in the diet is to stop adding it to any food as we cook or eat.
 However, with many foods containing salt as an intrinsic ‘hidden’ ingredient, it pays to learn what foods to avoid or eat only in moderation.
 Two excellent guides include the Action Salt's Healthy choices low salt shopping guide and the NHS livewell pages.

 What in particular should I avoid?